A good UK undergraduate honours degree (or equivalent qualification) and some appropriate professional experience.

 Months of entry

-The pathway takes a critical look at ideas about social development, such as human rights, the capability approach and peace building, and their implications for education policy and practice.
-There will be opportunities to explore how educational theories and practice travel between and are adapted to the specific contexts.
+This MSc takes a critical look at ideas about social development, such as human rights, the capability approach and peace building, and their implications for education policy and practice.
+There will be opportunities to explore how educational theories and practice travel between and are adapted to specific contexts.
 You will analyse the role of key organisations involved in the global governance of education, including civil society, international non-governmental organisations, development agencies and commercial bodies.

 Qualification and course duration

 - Postgraduate Admissions Team